lduesterwald/Pileup-Ct-Value-Prediction/README.md

 This repo also includes the *'sample'* directory containing the metadata file and model for testing and running the scripts.

 ## Requirements
-In order to run the scripts:
-1. Python and the required libraries must be installed
-2. A directory containing genome data as *.gz* or *.pileup* pileup files for the model training must be available

-### 1. Installing gzip TODO? and Anaconda? - do I need instructions for that

-### 2. Python Packages
+### 1. Python Packages
-This repo is designed to be run with python3 (version 3.9.12) and Anaconda version TODO:
+This repo is designed to be run with python3 (version 3.9.12) and Anaconda version 4.12.0.

-# Name                    Version                   Build  Channel
-anaconda                  2022.05                  py39_0
-anaconda-client           1.9.0            py39h06a4308_0
-anaconda-navigator        2.1.4            py39h06a4308_0
-anaconda-project          0.10.2             pyhd3eb1b0_0

-conda -V
-conda 4.12.0

 This repo requires the following packages to be installed:
 * numpy (version 1.21.5)
 * pandas (version 1.4.2)
 * sklearn (version 1.0.2)

-## 3. Genome Data Directory
+### 2. Genome Data Directory
 This repo requires a directory containing genome data as pileup files.
 The name of the directory can be passed into the scripts (option -p).
-The pileup  files should have *.gz* or *.pileup* extension and be named <genome_id>.gz or <genome_id>.pileup.
+The pileup  files should have *.gz* or *.pileup* extension and be named \<genome_id>.gz or \<genome_id>.pileup.

-One script in this repo (*parsePileups.py*) also requires a comma-separated (*.csv*) metadata file with information about each genome.
+The script *parsePileups.py* also requires a comma-separated (*.csv*) metadata file with information about each genome.
 This file should contain at least the genome_id (corresponding to the file names) and Ct value for each pileup file.
 The column titles in the metadata file should be "ID" and "Ct Value" for the genome IDs and Ct values.
 If the file includes additional columns, they will be ignored by the scripts.
 The path to this file must be passed into the script (option -d).

 The column titles in the metadata file should be formatted in the same was as the example metadata file provided in */sample/metadata_file.csv*.